 – Professional/Technical Qualifications

-Don’t make the assumption that reviewers will infer information from your application package and jobs you held.
-KSA’s can’t be ignored.
+KSA’s or Quality Ranking Factors are used by agencies to rank applicants with higher proficiency levels above those with lower to no proficiency levels.
+Don’t make the assumption that reviewers will infer information from your resume and jobs you held.
+KSA’s should not be ignored.
 Make sure the knowledge, skills, and abilities get to the point, are specific, and use examples as best as possible.
 It is best to quantify that information with the CCAR (Challenge-Context-Action-Result) model.